freedom-signal/wordpress-base/README.md

 All plugins and themes are managed in the `composer.json` file.
 There are three steps to add a new plugin:

-1. **Ensure that the source of the plugin is listed under `"repositories".** Note that in the list of repositories, you have many source types. `wpackagist`, the `plugins` & 'themes' directories, or as an example, a private repository with the git url.
+1. **Ensure that the source of the plugin is listed under `"repositories".`** Note that in the list of repositories, you have many source types. `wpackagist`, the `plugins` & `themes` directories, or as an example, a private repository with the git url.
 If you are using a private respository, add a new entry in the list of repositories so that composer will know where to find the source.
 2. Add your plugin or theme to the `"require"` list.
 Use version numbers to lock to a specific version or list a minimum version.
 3. Use the `"scripts"` section to peform actions with the wp-cli.
 For example, if you are adding a plugin, make sure to add it to the script named `wordpress-setup-enable-plugins`.
 If you are adding a new theme, you can have the script `wordpress-activate-theme` set to activate the new theme.